Floyd Mayweather Jr.: Mayweather vs. Mosley

-Negotiations with Manny Pacquiao
+Negotiations with Pacquiao

 On December 5, 2009, ESPN reported that eight-division world champion Manny Pacquiao had allegedly signed a contract to fight Floyd Mayweather on March 13, 2010.
 However, Pacquiao denied this, stating that negotiations were still ongoing, telling FanHouse, "There are still some things that need to be negotiated."

 On December 11, 2009, an eight-page contract was sent by Golden Boy Promotions on behalf of Mayweather to Top Rank, representing Pacquiao, proposing a 50–50 financial split between the sides for a fight on March 13, 2010.
 The contract was so detailed that it indicated who would step onto the scale first at the weigh-in (Pacquiao), who would walk to the ring first (Pacquiao), who would be introduced first (Mayweather), and who had first choice of the locker room (Mayweather).
 It specified that the bout would be on HBO Pay-Per-View at a cost of $59.95.
 The contract also called for both fighters to submit to Olympic-style drug testing.

 The fight was expected to be the largest-grossing bout in history, with total revenues projected to reach $300 million, and experts predicted it would sell between 2.5 million and 3 million pay-per-views in the U.S.

 On December 11, 2009, in a video titled "Boxing Legend Freddie Roach Updates Us On Pacquiao" uploaded to YouTube, Pacquiao's trainer, Freddie Roach, mentioned the first hint about Mayweather's request for Olympic-style drug testing.
 He indicated that while they had agreed to this request, Mayweather's camp appeared to be backing away again.